 Read the study: Impact of a Pediatric Palliative Care Program on the Caregiver Experience

 The UCLA Center for Health Policy Research (CHPR) is one of the nation’s leading health policy research centers and the premier source of health policy information for California.
 UCLA CHPR improves the public’s health through high quality, objective, and evidence-based research and data that informs effective policymaking.
-UCLA CHPR is the home of the California Health Interview Survey (CHIS) and is part of the UCLA Fielding School of Public Health.
-For more information, visit healthpolicy.ucla.edu.
+UCLA CHPR is the home of the California Health Interview Survey (CHIS) and is part of the UCLA Fielding School of Public Health and affiliated with the UCLA Luskin School of Public Affairs.